 The first time I made it I seriously considered bottling it and trying to market it.
 It’s THAT good!
-I called the neighbor over and made her taste it to make sure my taste buds were working properly.
+I called the neighbor over and made her taste it to ensure my taste buds were working properly.
 She demanded the recipe and stayed for dinner that night.
 Good thing I always cook for an army!

 Ingredients for Teriyaki Sauce